bowencraft/PotatoRun/README.md

 This is the final project for the 2022 Fall - Intro to Game Dev course.

-For more details, screenshots, and HTML playable game: [PotatoRun](https://bowenwang0620.itch.io/potatorun)
+For more details, screenshots, and HTML playable game, visit: [itch.io Page: PotatoRun](https://bowenwang0620.itch.io/potatorun)

 <br />